Assan Musa Camara

-Assan Musa Camara (otherwise known as Andrew David Camara; 21 April 1923 – 15 September 2013) was a politician from Gambia.
-He served as Vice President of Dawda Jawara, almost continuously from 1972 to 1977, and then again from 1981 to 1982, and the Member of Parliament (MP) for Kantora from 1960 to 1987.

-He founded the Gambian People's Party and contested the elections of 1987 and 1992 against then incumbent President Dawda Jawara.
+Assan Musa Camara (also known as Andrew David Camara; 21 April 1923 – 15 September 2013) was a Gambian politician.
+He served as Vice President of the Gambia under president Dawda Jawara, almost continuously from 1972 to 1977,.
+And then again from 1981 to 1982, and as a member of parliament (MP) for Kantora from 1960 to 1987.
+He founded the Gambian People's Party and contested the Gambia's presidential elections of 1987 and 1992 against then incumbent president Dawda Jawara.

-Biography
+Early life and education

 The son of a Fula farmer and cattle breeder, Camara was born in Mansajang Kunda near Basse Santa Su in April 1923.
 He was an Anglican convert, taking the name Andrew David.
 He was first educated in Mansajang Anglican Mission School, and then at St. Mary's Primary School in Bathurst (now Banjul) from 1937 to 1940.
 He was asked to join the team set up by Bishop John Daly to find a suitable location in British Gambia for an Anglican mission station, which led to the establishment of the Anglican Mission School at Kristi Kunda in the Upper River Region.
 He also studied at Kristikunda Mission School where he obtained his Cambridge School Certificate and later at Georgetown College in M.I.D where he graduated with a qualified teacher's certificate.

+Career

+Teaching career

 He began working as a teacher in Kristi Kunda in January 1949, and became its head teacher afterwards.
-But he resigned in 1959 and stand successfully as an independent candidate with the support from the Gambian Democratic Party in Kantoura constituency in the 1960 House of Representatives election.
+He resigned from his post in 1959 to enter politics.
+He stood successfully as an independent candidate with the support from the Gambian Democratic Party in Kantoura constituency in the 1960 House of Representatives election.

+Political career

-Camara was later appointed by Governor Sir Edward Henry Windley to the Executive Council as a minister without portfolio and held that position until 1961, when he was appointed as Minister of Education after the appointment of Pierre Sarr N'Jie as chief minister.
+Camara was later appointed by Governor Sir Edward Henry Windley to the executive council as a minister without portfolio and held that position until 1961, when he was appointed minister of education after the appointment of Pierre Sarr N'Jie as chief minister.
 He joined the United Party (UP) and successfully defended his seat for Kantoura constituency as a UP candidate in the 1962 election.